desertwitch/zipfuse/README.md

 The filesystem is realized in Go and kept as simple and stateless as possible, while also fully leveraging kernel caching with deterministic design choices.
-Contrary to other ZIP filesystems, it does not mount single `.zip` files, but instead gracefully handles any `.zip` archives contained in another filesystem.
+In contrast to similar filesystems, it does not mount single `.zip` files, but instead gracefully handles any `.zip` archives contained in another filesystem.

 Paths within the `.zip` archives are converted into flat structures for